 — Transmission of a VHT NDP Announcement frame and NDP or transmission of a Beamforming Report Poll frame that fit within the TXOP limit but the response and the immediately preceding SIFS cause the TXOP limit to be exceeded.

+— Transmission of a BRP frame

 Discussion 3: The instructions for a responding STA to a TXSS sector list feedback request are incorrect.